Mathapelo113/Network-troubleshooting02/README.md

 ---

 ## 📸 Screenshots
-Place all screenshots in a `/screenshots` folder:
+Placed all screenshots in a `/screenshots` folder:
 - 08-dhcp-failure.png
 - 09-dhcp-diagnosis.png
 - 10-dhcp-success.png